Skip to main content

 (g) Administrative relationships; and/or

-(h) Legal relationships.
+(h) Legal relationships;

 (i) Social media/personal virtual relationships, including online communities.

-(5) The list of relationships in paragraph (A)(4) of this rule as well as others require careful consideration to insure that impaired judgment or exploitation is not involved and that the best interest of the client is served at all times.
+(5) The list of relationships in paragraph (A)(4) of this rule as well as others require careful consideration to ensure that impaired judgment or exploitation is not involved and that the best interest of the client is served at all times.

 Supplemental Information